mausimus/atre/README.md

 * boots original Atari XL OS
 * runs Atari BASIC
 * passes Self Test
-* runs a classic game
+* runs a few classic games

 Only the necessary features to run the above have been implemented, the project doesn't aspire to compete with any well-established emulators!